mr-murzo/credit-risk-model/README.md

 ## 🗄️ Backend & Database (PostgreSQL)

 The backend layer of this project is powered by PostgreSQL and serves as the single source of truth for all raw, cleaned, and processed data.
-It is structured for data integrity, traceability, and idempotent ETL operations.
+It is structured for data integrity, traceability, and idempotent ELT operations.

 ⚙️ Database Architecture